24 April 2015

-Australia Keen To Prove Status Against India
+Australia Keen To Regain Reputation Against India

 Australia, who have not played a 50-over match since claiming the World Cup in the Caribbean, will face Twenty20 champions India on Saturday in the first of seven one dayers.